mathiasoestby/photo-metadata-guesser/README.md

   - `mapper.py` – matching logic
   - `output.py` – printing and file output helpers
 - `main.py` – thin wrapper calling the CLI (for convenience)
-- `testbilder/` – sample images (not required)
+- `test_pictures/` – sample images (not required)

+## Planned Improvements
+- GUI application for easier use
+- Guessing GPS coordinates from date/time if missing in EXIF

 ## Notes
 - `.gitignore` excludes personal data exports and caches.
-- The original Norwegian file name `Tidslinje.json` is still supported as default input; feel free to rename your export when sharing.

-## License
-MIT (you can change this if you prefer).
+- Ensure images have GPS EXIF data for accurate results.